adin234/pomodoro.cc/blog/_posts/2015-11-22-Solved-Couldn-t-connect-to-docker-daemon-with-docker-machine-on-mac.md

 ---
-title: "Solved: Couldn`t connect to docker daemon with docker machine on mac"
+title: "Solved: Couldn't connect to docker daemon with docker machine on mac"
 date: 2015-11-22
 layout: post
 ---

 So, docker-machine is a nice tool, but it was a pain to connect to docker daemon since the necessary environment variables are not set by default.

 But it was an easy fix.
-If you don`t have a custom configuration for docker machine, the default machine name is `default`.
+If you don't have a custom configuration for docker machine, the default machine name is `default`.

 Run `docker-machine start` to boot the machine first.